The Best Portable / Compact PA Systems + Battery Powered PAs

 - Mic Stands - if you need to play an instrument and sing at the same time then make sure you get a tripod base stand with a boom, otherwise straight mic stands are fine.

-- Vocal Effects Pedals - in addition to the basics like Reverb, Delay Compression and EQ, many of these effects processors also have features specifically designed for solo acts and small groups such as harmonizers, pitch-shifting, looping and some also have guitar inputs and associated effects.
+- Vocal Effects Pedals – in addition to the basics like Reverb, Delay Compression, and EQ, many of these effects processors also have features specifically designed for solo acts and small groups, such as harmonizers, pitch-shifting, looping, and some also have guitar inputs and associated effects.
 You can also get ones with handy features missing on some small PAs such as Phantom Power and Feedback Suppression.

-- Speaker Stands - if you need your speakers elevated and you don't have something to sit them on then get purpose built speaker stands - don't use mic stands because they're not designed for the weight.
+- Speaker Stands – if you need your speakers elevated and you don’t have something to sit them on, then get purpose-built speaker stands – don’t use mic stands because they’re not designed for the weight.

 Best Portable PA System Selection Methodology

-Since there is no standard definition of portable PA systems, we decided on a set of criteria that addresses requirements for portability.
-This includes being designed to be carried by a single person, and having the following minimum feature set: at least 2 input channels, a mixer, amplifier, and 2 speaker cabinets, with special exception for vertical array systems and battery powered PA systems.
-Using these criteria, we were able to come up with a short list of 37 portable PA systems that are widely available within the USA.
-We then gathered the latest reviews and ratings, which for this edition included the most recent feedback up to mid October, 2021.
-All in all, the data gathered came from over 13,000 sources, all of which were processed via the Gearank Algorithm.
-The resulting rating scores out of 100 were used to select the best portable PA systems to recommend above.
-For more information about our methods see How Gearank Works.
+Since there is no standard definition of portable PA systems, we decided on a set of criteria that addresses the requirements for portability.
+This includes being designed to be carried by a single person and having the following minimum feature set: at least 2 input channels, a mixer, amplifier, and 2 speaker cabinets, with special exception for vertical array systems and PA systems that run on battery power.

 About the Author and Contributors